One on Bree: Features and tenants

-One on Bree is intended to be a mixed-use development, and will feature 505 hotel rooms, 270 residential apartments, and 4,000 m2 of retail space.
+One on Bree is intended to be a mixed-use development, and will feature 500 hotel rooms, 279 condos, and 4,000 m2 of retail space.

 Design

 The building's architects integrated the historic design of the previous building on the site with a glass façade.

 Planning and construction

 In 2025, the building moved from the design to the tender phase.
 It also received its Building Development Management (BDM) approval, and parts of the old structure on the tower's site began to be dismantled.

 Construction work on the tower has yet to begin.